BinaryMoon/ninja-sparks/collections/_posts/2026/2026-04-06-issue-32-bulk-photo-tools.md

 So we spent Friday making our own.
 We bought some moulds and chocolate, melted it down, and poured it in with our own fillings.
 It was a lot of fun, and slightly healthier than shop-bought eggs since we could use better quality chocolate.
 I filled mine with cornflakes and peanut butter, which was excellent.

 There’s something quite nice about making things from scratch, even when it’s a bit messy.
 That mindset has carried over into what I’ve been working on this week.
+It’s messy, but that’s half the fun.

 Over the past week I’ve been working on an update to Brush Ninja, improving the drawing tool I call [Paint Ninja](https://brush.ninja/create/drawing/).
 It’s a lightweight alternative to Photoshop, or more closely Procreate.
 A simple, fun drawing app that runs in your browser.
 I’ve collected a lot of feedback over the years, and the main request has been layers, which I’ve now added.